John Rush is an American footballer established, playing fullback for the Winnipeg Blue Bombers in the Canadian Football League (CFL).

 “Then I dug some more and found out that there isn’t a single thing you can do that for the environment that is better than going vegan.
 Lastly, I have always been a huge lover of dogs but for some reason, I never made the connection to other animals until I started doing research into them.
 And they’re really astonishing like cows have best friends, pigs are the 5th smartest animal in the animal kingdom, elephants literally never forget things, they’re just like us.
 After learning all that it was hard for me to even look at meat anymore.”

 He’s also been aware of other benefits.
-“One of the big athletic benefits is that plant-based foods such as vegetables, fruits, nuts, seeds, whole grains and legumes are rich in antioxidants, which help the body’s cells recover after exercise” he said, referring to the reducing in inflammation in his knees.
+“One of the big athletic benefits is that plant-based foods such as vegetables, fruits, nuts, seeds, whole grains and legumes are rich in antioxidants, which help the body’s cells recover after exercise”.
+When John discovered this his thoughts turned to the inflammation in his knees.

 “The science behind being plant-based and athletic performance is massive, it’s undeniable” he reflected.
 “An added bonus, is being vegan is like the best thing you can do for the environment.”